-General Policies and Conditions for All Leaves

-Students may request a LOA from their studies for up to a one-year period (twelve (12) consecutive months).
+General Policies and Conditions for All Leaves (for medical LOA's-refer to pages 147-148) Students may request a LOA from their studies for up to a one-year period (twelve (12) consecutive months).
 A LOA will be granted one year at a time and reviewed at the end of each academic year.
 Students may apply for a continuation of leave beyond one year, but MSM retains the right to impose conditions for students' return, including but not limited to academic remediation, or to deny further leave.
 The maximum total time for LOA during matriculation is limited to 2 years for all degrees unless the student is enrolled in a dual degree program.
 The steps to petition for a leave of absence are as follows:

-- 1. Obtain a Leave of Absence Form from the Registrar's Office. - 2.
-Complete the form and submit the completed form with adequate supporting documentation to the Dean of Student Affairs for review.
+- Obtain a Leave of Absence Form from the Registrar's Office. - Complete the form and submit the completed form with adequate supporting documentation to the Dean of Student Affairs for review.